mxmehl/inwx-dns-recordmaster/README.md

 The `--debug` flag will bring you a long way.
 If you want to create an issue with this project, please provide a debug log, it will be of great help!

+When running the `sync` command, this may also help:
-Also, `--dry` is recommended to play around with the program and avoid breaking your productive configuration.
+* `--dry` is recommended to play around with the program and avoid breaking your productive configuration.
+* `--interactive` will ask you before each change for a confirmation.

 ### I deleted all my productive records!

-Oh no, you forgot to make a `--dry` run first?
+Oh no, you forgot to make a `sync --dry` run or `convert` the remote records first?
 While there is no rollback functionality, the tool preserves the local and remote data before making any modification.
 For each run and domain, you will find an export of the internal data scheme in a cache folder.
 On Linux systems, this is in `~/.cache/inwx-dns-recordmaster`, the file names will be something like `example.com-1521462189.json` (the number being the current UNIX time).
 With this, you can reconstruct the remote state before running this tool, either manually in the INWX web interface or you put it in your local DNS records configuration.

 ### Simulate API response

 If you want to work locally or want to modify the INWX API response, you can simulate it.
 The `--api-response` flag takes a JSON file as argument that basically contains the reponse of the INWX API about the remote state of a domain's nameserver entries.
+This works in both the `sync` and `convert` commands.

 This could look like the following: